Effect of Rare Fluctuations on the Thermalization of Isolated Quantum Systems: Abstract

 \section{Abstract}

 We consider the question of thermalization for isolated quantum systems after a sudden parameter change, a so-called quantum quench.
 In particular we investigate the pre-requisites for thermalization focusing on the statistical properties of the time-averaged density matrix and of the expectation values of observables in the final eigenstates.
-We find that eigenstates, which are rare compared to the typical ones sampled by the micro-canonical distribution, are responsible for the absence of thermalization of some infinite integrable models and play an important role for some finite size non-integrable systems, such as the Bose-Hubbard model.
-We stress the importance of finite size effects for the thermalization of isolated quantum systems and propose a condition, relying on the Kullback-Leibler entropy, to obtain thermalization.
+We find that eigenstates, which are rare compared to the typical ones sampled by the micro-canonical distribution, are responsible for the absence of thermalization of some infinite integrable models and play an important role for some non-integrable systems of finite size, such as the Bose-Hubbard model.
+We stress the importance of finite size effects for the thermalization of isolated quantum systems and discuss two alternative scenarios for thermalization, as well as ways to prune down the correct one.

-The microscopic description of many particle systems is very involved.
-In many situations, in particular at equilibrium, one can rely on statistical ensembles that provide a framework to compute time-averaged observables and obtain general results like fluctuation-dissipation relations.
-The use of statistical ensembles relies on the hypothesis that on long timescales physical systems thermalize.
-In the context of classical statistical physics a very good understanding of the issue of thermalization was reached in the last century \cite{CastiglioneVulpiani2008}: under certain chaoticity conditions, an isolated system thermalizes at long times within the micro-canonical ensemble.
-Furthermore, a large single portion of a (much larger) isolated system thermalizes within the grand-canonical ensemble.

-Instead for quantum systems, it is fair to state that the comprehension of thermalization and its pre-requisites are still open problems \cite{Reimann2008, GoldsteinZanghi2009}, except for important results obtained in the semi-classical limit \cite{Srednicki1994, Nonnenmacher2008} or under the assumption of the coupling to a thermal bath \cite{Weissbook2008} \footnote{The coupling to a thermalized bath is not satisfactory to explain thermalization from a fundamental point of view because one has then to justify why the reservoir is thermalized in the first place.}.
-And this is the case despite a lot of effort especially in the mathematical physics literature starting from the Quantum Ergodic Theorem of von~Neumann \cite{VonNeumann1929} (see \cite{GoldsteinZanghi2009} for a very recent account and new results).

-The interest in these fundamental questions revived recently due to their direct relevance for experiments in ultracold atomic gases \cite{BlochZwerger2008}.
-The almost perfect decoupling of these gases from their environment enables the investigation of the quantum dynamics of isolated systems.
-In a fascinating experiment by Kinoshita et al.~\cite{KinoshitaWeiss2006} it was observed that two counter-oscillating clouds of bosonic atoms confined in a one-dimensional harmonic trapping potential relax to a state different from the thermal one.